CADLabs/ethereum-economic-model/README.md

 The following is a non-exhaustive list of possible model extensions and future features:
 * Implement a dynamic EIP1559 basefee with a feedback loop based on blockspace demand / network congestion
 * Backtest the model against historical data such as the ETH price, ETH staked to determine expected historical yields
-* Extend the model to cover future Eth2 phases after merge, such as sharding
+* Extend the model to cover future Ethereum upgrade stages after merge, such as sharding
 * Apply Hoban/Borgers security (cost of attack) and required rate of return (RSAVY) analysis to simulation results
 * ...